 - Try some simple at-home chemistry projects using common household goods and items.

 - Research your family's genealogy.

-- Research family history by interviewing family members and then write a comprehensive family history from your interviews.
-Share with your family members.
+- Research family history by interviewing family members, and then write a comprehensive family history from your interviews.
+Share your finished project with your family members!

 - Got an instrument at home like a piano, guitar, or ukulele you've always meant to learn but never had the time?
 Now is the time!

 Staying connected with friends is especially important when you're locked down.
 Fortunately, in today's world, it's easier to do than ever.